wenlianggg/acsm-to-epub/README.md

 # acsm-to-epub

-Downloads the file from the DRM content provider, and then removes the DRM from it using [libgourou](https://forge.soutade.fr/soutade/libgourou).
+Using the ACSM file, this downloads the file from the DRM content provider, and then removes the DRM from it using [libgourou](https://forge.soutade.fr/soutade/libgourou).
+Built off of [bcliang/docker-libgourou](https://github.com/bcliang/docker-libgourou).

 ### Requirements